Ethannloo/Portfolio-Optimization/README.md

-###Currently Working on implementing markowitz optimiztion on mag 7 stocks using yfinanance.\
+### Currently Working on implementing Markowitz portfolio optimization on mag 7 stocks using yfinanance.